miky-rola/best-orm/readme.md

-# BestORM
+# EvsORM

-BestORM is a lightweight and flexible Object-Relational Mapping (ORM) library for Rust, designed to simplify database interactions with support for PostgreSQL and MySQL.
+EvsORM is a lightweight and flexible Object-Relational Mapping (ORM) library for Rust, designed to simplify database interactions with support for PostgreSQL and MySQL.
 It provides a simple API for querying, inserting, updating, and deleting records, as well as managing transactions.

 ## Features